 Often times, when a senior moves into Assisted Living, they are leaving a home full of memories.
 It isn’t possible to bring all their belongings into their new apartment.
 It can be a challenge to decide what to pack and what to let go.
 To help, here are some packing tips for moving in to Assisted Living.
+(Download the checklist to bring with you.)

 Before you start packing, consider the size of the new apartment.
 Be sure to take measurements of the space so that you can determine what will fit.
 Also, many Assisted Living facilities in San Diego County and Orange County provide certain furnishings for your convenience.